Sunday, June 5, 2011

 6. dangerously! irrelevant, Scott McLeod

-e of the creators of the original Did You Know?
+The author is one of the creators of the original Did You Know?
 (Shift Happens) videos and is an expert on technology leadership in education.
 The Anti-Creativity Checklist and Athletics or Laptops are recent entries to this blog.

 7. Not So Distant Future, Carolyn Foote